 Finding Joy in the Hard Places with Autism: A Conversation with Jill and Paul Miller

-Paul is author of numerous books, including A Praying Life and A Loving Life.
-He is Executive Director of seeJesus, a global discipleship ministry which he founded in 1999 to help Christians and non-Christians alike “see Jesus.”
+Paul is an author of numerous books, including A Praying Life and A Loving Life.
+He is also the Executive Director of seeJesus, a global discipleship ministry which he founded in 1999 to help Christians and non-Christians alike “see Jesus.”
 Since that time, Paul has taught more than 100 seminars, written a dozen interactive Bible studies, and released three books focused on seeJesus’ core themes: the person of Jesus, love, and prayer.
-Jill is Paul’s wife.
-Jill has her own list of amazing accomplishments, including starting businesses and writing curriculum is known for her sense of humor and faith.
-With all of their amazing accomplishments that offer help and hope to hurting people, perhaps their most loved one is raising their six children and enjoying life as grandparents to 12 grandchildren.
+Jill, Paul's wife, has her own list of amazing accomplishments: including starting businesses and writing curriculum, and is known for her sense of humor and faith.
+Despite all of their amazing accomplishments that offer help and hope to hurting people, their most valued accomplishment is raising their six children and enjoying life as grandparents to 12 grandchildren.

 Books by Paul Miller

 "When you stop trying to control your life and instead allow your anxieties and problems to bring you to God in prayer, you shift from worry to watching.
 You watch God weave his patterns in the story of your life.
 Instead of trying to be out front, designing your life, you realize you are inside God’s drama.
 As you wait, you begin to see him work, and your life begins to sparkle with wonder.
 You are learning to trust again," (A Praying Life, Page 60)